Peopling of India

-With the decline of the IVC, and the migration of Indo-Europeans, the IVC-people contributed to the formation of both the Ancestral North Indians ("ANI"), who were closely related to contemporary West-Eurasians, and the Ancestral South Indians ("ASI"), who were descended predominantly from the Southeastern Indian hunter gatherers (known as "AASI", who were distantly related to East-Eurasians such as Andamanese, Aboriginal Australians, and East Asians), but also from West-Eurasian hunter gatherers from the region of Iran.
-These two ancestral populations (ASI and ANI) mixed extensively between 1,900-4,200 years ago, after the fall of the IVC and their respective southward migration, and created the peoples inhabiting the Indian subcontinent today, while the migrations of the Munda people and the Sino-Tibetan speaking people from East Asia also added new elements.
+With the decline of the IVC, and the migration of Indo-Europeans, the IVC-people contributed to the formation of both the Ancestral North Indians ("ANI"), who were related to contemporary West Eurasians, and the Ancestral South Indians ("ASI"), who were formed out of "Indus Periphery-related groups" who moved south and mixed further with local hunter-gatherers.
+These two ancestral populations, ASI and ANI, mixed somewhere between 1,900-4,200 years ago, after which a switch to endogamy took place.
+After the fall of the IVC there was significant southward migration of the IVC people, these groups are considered the ancestors of modern day Dravidians.
+The intermixing between ASI and ANI groups was substantial and affected both modern Indo-European populations as well as the Dravidian populations in the subcontinent.
+While the migrations of the Munda people and the Sino-Tibetan-speaking people from East Asia also added new elements.

 First modern human settlers

 Pre- or post-Toba

 The dating of the earliest successful migration of modern humans out of Africa is a matter of dispute.
 It may have pre- or post-dated the Toba catastrophe, a volcanic super eruption that took place between 69,000 and 77,000 years ago at the site of present-day Lake Toba.
 According to Michael Petraglia, stone tools discovered below the layers of ash deposits in India at Jwalapuram, Andhra Pradesh point to a pre-Toba dispersal.
 The population who created these tools is not known with certainty as no human remains were found.
 An indication for post-Toba is haplogroup L3, that originated before the dispersal of humans out of Africa, and can be dated to 60,000–70,000 years ago, "suggesting that humanity left Africa a few thousand years after Toba."